Nakia Burrise

 Nakia Burrise is an American actress.
 She is best known for her role as Tanya Sloan, the Yellow Zeo Ranger and later, the first Yellow Turbo Ranger on the television series Power Rangers Zeo and Power Rangers Turbo from 1996 to 1997.
+She is also known for her recurring role as Joy on the UPN sitcom Moesha.

+Since 2020, Burrise has had a recurring role on the Henry Danger spin-off Danger Force as Angela Macklin.

 Early life

 Burrise was born in San Diego, California, the daughter of Deborah and Cornell Burrise.
-She attended Thomas Alva Edison Senior High School in Stockton, California (1989–1992) and UCLA's School of Theater.
+She fell in love with athletics at an early age, playing softball and running track.

 Career

 In 1996, Burrise was cast as Tanya Sloan in Power Rangers Zeo.
 She later reprised her role in Power Rangers Turbo.